 Running the \conch{} algorithm with either score yields a valid confidence set.
 However, by Proposition~\ref{prop:score-properties}~$(ii)$, the set-distance score always produces a narrower set than the set-membership score.
 Nonetheless, both scores are fairly coarse and often lead to wide confidence sets.
 In particular, for indices near $0$ or $n$, these scores can induce $t$-symmetry, producing artificially inflated $p$-values in those regions (Proposition~\ref{prop:score-properties}~$(i)$).
 Since this behavior is undesirable in practice, we next introduce a more informative CPP score that yields sharper confidence sets.

 Most existing model-based or resampling-based approaches also produce a point estimate $t_0:\mathcal{X}^n\to [n-1]$.
 Moreover, in many cases, they first construct a $p$-value function $\mathrm{pval}:\mathcal{X}^n\to[0,1]^{n-1}$, which is then appropriately thresholded to form the confidence set $C$.
-Both components ($t_0, \mathrm{pval}$) can be combined to define a more informative CPP score,
+Both components ($t_0(\bx), \mathrm{pval}$) can be combined to define a more informative CPP score,

 Applying \conch{} with this score yields what we refer to as the \conch-CAL algorithm, formally presented in \Cref{alg:conch-calib}.
+We note that here the point estimate $t_0$ depends on the ordered sequence $(x_1,\ldots,x_n)$, and thus the denominator $\mathrm{pval}(\cdot,\ldots,\cdot;t_0(\bx))$ is not invariant under permutations.

 By construction, this produces a valid distribution-free confidence set while retaining the original method’s assessment of the changepoint.
-In practice, this allows analysts to exploit the strengths of bootstrap or Bayesian methods, such as their interpretability, while simultaneously ensuring exact finite-sample coverage.

-We note that the point estimate $t_0$ depends on the ordered sequence $(x_1,\ldots,x_n)$, and thus the denominator $\mathrm{pval}(\cdot,\ldots,\cdot;t_0)$ is not invariant under permutations.
-Although one could in principle use $\mathrm{pval}(\cdot,\ldots,\cdot;t)$ directly as the CPP score in \conch{}, this approach typically inherits the same conservativeness observed with set-membership and set-distance scores.
+In practice, this allows analysts to exploit the strengths of bootstrap or Bayesian methods, such as their interpretability, while simultaneously ensuring finite-sample coverage.
+Although one could in principle use $\mathrm{pval}(x_1,\ldots,x_n;t)$ directly as the CPP score in \conch{}, this approach typically inherits the same conservativeness observed with set-membership and set-distance scores.
 See Appendix~\ref{sec:calibration_expt} for an empirical evaluation of these methods.